 Nothing is more important to prospecting (other than actually doing it) than the quality of your opening statement.

-In person or over the phone, windows of attention are typically slammed shut in less than 10 seconds.
-This means you have to maximize the impact of every word, syllable, and pause in your lead off statements.
-They need to be works of art – compelling to the extreme degree.
-To minimize the importance of preparing a solid opening statement is to potentially short circuit your entire sales effort.
+In person or over the phone, windows of attention are typically slammed shut in less than 5 seconds.
+This means you have to maximize the impact of every word, syllable, and pause in your lead-off statements.
+They need to be works of art … compelling.
+To minimize the importance of preparing a solid opening statement is to potentially short-circuit your entire sales effort.

 What do I sell?

 Answer this using as few words as possible.
-Avoid words or phrases that mean nothing to outsiders (e.g., industry acronyms, fluffy corporate communication language, etc.).
+Avoid using words or phrases that mean nothing to outsiders (e.g., industry acronyms, fluffy corporate communication language).

 How do my customers benefit when they buy my product/ service?